 Choose a gel-based licorice skin product for itchy and irritated skin.
-You can also make your own mixture by combining it with aloe vera gel to relieve skin irritation.
+You can also make your own plant-based mixture by combining it with aloe vera gel to relieve skin irritation.

 - With Vitamin C

 The combination of licorice with vitamin C is increasingly popular as it provides better protection against sun damage and hyperpigmentation.
-Look for serums that contain both the ingredients and use them before you apply a sunscreen.
+Look for serums that contain both ingredients and use them before you apply sunscreen.

 - As Powder